SmrithiGanesh-git/PowerOptimizationRepo/README.md

 The corresponding verilog code with and without power optimization has also been added.

 There is also a TimingContraint.xdc file to do a timing analysis for the synchronous mod 10 counter, with set up and hold times of 2 ns each.
+There is a demo powerGating.upf file to identify behaviour during the power on and off state